uvaai/pdp/_schedules/2 Minor Computational Science/index.md

 All assignments in a module should be handed in by *Friday 23:59*.

 If you think you will not make a deadline, send us an email *before* the deadline has expired, so we can try to find a suitable solution.

 ## Asking question on Ed Forum

-If you have questions about the material of this course, you should ask these on the [Ed forum](https://us.edstem.org/).
-Details on using *Ed* can be found in the Welcome post there.
+If you have questions about the material of this course, you should ask these on the Ed forum.
+You receive an invitation for this forum at the start of the course.
+If you didn't recieve it, you can send us an email (<scientific@mprog.nl>).
+Once you're invited you can find the forum for the course here: [Ed](https://us.edstem.org/courses/2335/).

+Not all questions can always be asked or answered on Ed.
+You can also make an appointment for live (zoom) help.
+On most weekdays there is help available between 15:00 and 17:00: [Plan zoom meeting](https://calendly.com/uvascipro/help).

 ## Passing the course

-Your grade for this course will consist of several elements
+Your grade for this course will consist of several elements:

 ### Modules 1 & 2

 Module 1 and Module 2 of this course will be graded on a pass/fail basis.
-If you recieve a failing grade for one of these modules, you will have have to improve your code and submit the assignment again.
+If you receive a failing grade for one of these modules, you will have to improve your code and submit the assignment again.
 You must receive a pass grade for both assignments in order to pass the course.
 There are 2 main reasons for this: